 A non-AP STA shall not transmit a frame containing an AAR Control subfield with a value of 1 in the bit identifying the link identifier of the associated AP.

-An AP shall not transmit the AAR Control subfield in a frame to its associated non-AP STAs.
+An AP shall not transmit the AAR Control subfield in a frame(#16914).

-Figure 35-30 (Example of an AP assisted medium synchronization recovery procedure) provides an illustration of the AP assisted medium synchronization recovery procedure, where AP 2 and AP 3 are requested to help STA 2 and STA 3 that have lost medium synchronization to transmit a frame, respectively.
+Figure 35-30 (Example of an AP assisted medium synchronization recovery procedure) provides an illustration of the AP assisted medium synchronization recovery procedure, where AP 2 and AP 3 are requested to assist (#18054) STA 2 and STA 3 that have lost medium synchronization to transmit a frame, respectively.
 In this example, for the non-AP MLD, link 1 and link 2 are an NSTR link pair, link 1 and link 3 are an NSTR link pair, and link 2 and link 3 are a STR link pair.
-At the beginning, STA 1 transmits Data frames to AP 1, while transmitting the AAR Control subfield carried in the Data frames to AP 1, requesting AP 2 and AP 3 to provide the medium synchronization recovery service to help STA 2 and STA 3 transmit uplink frames, respectively.
+At the beginning, STA 1 transmits Data frames to AP 1, while transmitting the AAR Control subfield carried in the Data frames to AP 1, requesting AP 2 and AP 3 to provide the medium synchronization recovery service to assit(#18053) STA 2 and STA 3 transmit uplink frames, respectively.
 In this case, the bits corresponding to link 2 and link 3 in the AAR Control subfield are set to 1.
-Because of the interference caused by the transmission from STA 1, STA 2 and STA 3 lose medium synchronization.
-Then STA 2 and STA 3 start the MediumSyncDelay timer at the end of the transmission of STA 1.
+The interference generated from the transmission of STA 1 causes STA 2 and STA 3 to lose medium synchronization. (#18055) Then STA 2 and STA 3 start their own MediumSyncDelay timers (18056) at the end of the transmission of STA 1.
 After receiving Data frames at AP 1, AP 2 and AP 3 transmit Trigger frames to STA 2 and STA 3, soliciting uplink frames transmission, respectively, after receiving Data frames at AP 1.
 Once STA 2 and STA 3 successfully receive these Trigger frames they can recover medium synchronization.